FAQ’s

 • What are the sleeping arrangements?

 There are his dormitory and her dormitory-style tents.
 Max of 6 people per tent.
-This will be a combination of participants and support staff (aka Buddy Guides).
-No participant will be on their own and full support is provided 24 hours a day while on camp.
+These will be for participants only and the support staff (Buddy Guides) will have their own tents just outside.
+This is in accordance with the Nature Moves Child Safety Policy and associated Risk Assessment.

 • How is pick up and drop off arranged for camp?